 How to Watch and Observe Meteors

-One of the good things about meteors is that you don’t need any equipment-just your eyes and a bit of patience.
-Even in a so-called ’meteor shower’, it is rare to get more than one meteor a minute; don’t be surprised if you see nothing for five or ten minutes, then two meteors in a row.
+Meteors – One of the good things about meteors is that you don’t need any equipment-just your eyes and a bit of patience.
+Even in a so-called ’meteor shower’, it is rare to get more than one shooting star a minute; don’t be surprised if you see nothing for five or ten minutes, then two or three in a row.

 The key to watching meteors; is to be comfortable and keep your gaze on the sky!